 Postdoctoral scholars and professionals in relevant fields including architecture or art who are US citizens or foreign nationals who have lived in the US for the three years immediately preceding the application deadline.
 Applicants must already hold their Ph.D. or equivalent terminal degree at the time of application.

 Two to four fellowships will be selected for awards of 4, 5, or 9 months duration.
 Term must coincide with American School’s academic year, September to June.
 School fees are waived, and the award provides lunches at Loring Hall five days per week.
 The NEH Fellow will pay for travel costs, housing, residence permit, and other living expenses from the stipend.

-NEH Fellows should use the American School of Classical Studies at Athens as their primary research base, but research may be carried out throughout Greece.
+NEH Fellows will be expected to reside primarily at the American School of Classical Studies at Athens (though research may be carried out elsewhere in Greece).

 Applicants should submit an Associate Membership with Fellowship application when applying.